Matstaps/Portfolio-project-two/README.md

 * JS

-On passing through the validator, version warinings were found although no errors were found in [JShint](https://https://jshint.com/).
+On passing through the validator, version warnings were found although no errors were found in [JShint](https://https://jshint.com/).

 ![Jhint Validation results](assets/readMe_assets/jstool.png)